semyonov-m-y/Android/CurrenciesConverter/README.md

-# it's a currencies coverter for Android
+# It's a currencies coverter for Android